Email autoresponders might not be your favorite aspect of content marketing. I get it.

 Blogging is particularly demanding of that time and creativity.
 So you want to make sure you capture each and every true fan you attract, from the very first days of your blog.

-And if you already have a blog going, the second best time to build your autoresponder is today.
+And if you already have a blog going, the second best time to master email autoresponders is today.

 How about it?

-- Do you have an autoresponder in place right now?
+- Do you have an email autoresponder in place right now?

 - If so, does it have the kind of content that’s going to turn your readers into raving fans?